NACDL’s 16th Annual Forensic Science & the Law Seminar, “Making Sense of Science” will be held at the Paris Las Vegas Hotel, April 27-29, 2023.

 In order to ensure the highest level of safety for our attendees, NACDL will be implementing the following safety measures at the conference:

-- All attendees will be required to wear a mask in public indoor settings.
+- While no longer required, all attendees are encouraged to wear a mask in public indoor settings.
 NACDL will have masks available for all participants at the registration desk, and signs will be displayed as a reminder to keep masks on at all times (except when eating or drinking).